futuring-architectures/futuring-architectures.github.io/index.md

 ## Getting Real

-[Download] any of the FAST components and set up your first high-energy, collaborative platform session.
-Each component comes with full instructions, end-to-end examples and a practitioner's manual.
+💾 [Download] the FAST toolkits and set up your first high-energy, collaborative platform sessions.
+Each toolkit comes with step-by-step instructions, end-to-end examples and comprehensive practitioner's manual.
-🔌 All batteries included; just add elbow grease.
+All batteries 🔋 included; just add elbow grease.

 You're most welcome to contribute to the framework.
 The FAST [Trello board] is open to your suggestions, comments and experiences.
 And join us on [Github] to help fix spelling and grammar errors, or help clarify and extend sections.